proGabby/simple-storage-contract-with-HardHat/README.md

 4. optional: set token to the blockchain you want to deploy eg token: "MATIC"
 5. RUN npx hardhat test

+## To check which .sol contract we haven't written test for

+1. solidity coverage plugin, to install use npm install --save -dev solidity-coverage
+2. require it in hardhat.config.js file
+3. use it by running npx hardhat coverage

 Try running some of the following tasks:

 ```shell